JLeliaert/vinamax/README.md

 vinamax
 =======
-A macrospin simulation tool for nanoparticles
+Vinamax is a macrospin simulation tool for nanoparticles.